rbrtjwrk/scopus_harvester/README.md

 | Scopus Subject Classification    |

-Although it is possible to call standalone functions separately, I recommend you to call a function _scopus_journals(subject_abbrev=None, count=None)_ to obtain all of the attributes at once.
+Although it is possible to call standalone functions separately, I recommend you to call the function _scopus_journals(subject_abbrev=None, count=None)_ to obtain all of the attributes at once.

 To see all Scopus Subject Areas, call function _scopus_subject_areas()_.